Ambibuzz/ampower_buzzit_app/README.md

 ## 🚀 Overview

 **Ampower Buzzit Community Frappe App** enables dynamic control over what features and doctypes are visible in the mobile application interface.
-Admin users can easily enable or disable specific modules through a simple configuration panel.
+Admin users can easily enable or disable specific doctypes through a simple configuration panel.

 This is especially useful when you want to provide a streamlined, role-based mobile experience without altering permissions or the backend logic.